piuccio/node-coverage/README.md

 * `--function`, `--no-function` Enable or disable function coverage.
 By default it's disabled.
 * `--session`, `--no-session` Enable or disable session storage for information not strictly needed by the browser.
 By default it's enabled.
 Disabling this means that more code is sent to and from the client.
 * `-i` or `--ignore` Ignore file or folder.
 This file/folder won't be instrumented.
 Path is relative to document root.
+* `--proxy` Proxy mode.
+You can use node-coverage to instrument files on a differnt host.

 By default function coverage is disabled, to enable it you can run